-For some, a group holiday is the perfect way to experience another country, while socializing and making friends.
+For some, group travel is the perfect way to experience another country, while socializing and making friends.
 For others, it is the definition of a holiday from hell.
 Indeed, group holidays seem to have just as many benefits as they do disadvantages.
-On the one hand, travelling with others means that you are never lonely, and that there are a wide range of conversations to be had.
-Yet, on the other hand, travelling with a group means that you can’t do exactly what you want and that you must cater to or, indeed, put up with, other people’s personalities.
+On the one hand, group travel means that you are never lonely, and that there are a wide range of conversations to be had.
+Yet, on the other hand, group holidays mean that you can’t do exactly what you want and that you must cater to or, indeed, put up with, other people’s personalities.

 The first of these options may be a great opportunity to meet new people, potentially from around the world.
 Package tours also mean that your trip will be largely planned out for you and that you should be in the safe hands of a tour guide, who will ensure that you get to visit several sights, that you are provided with accommodation, and that you are fed and watered.
 You can relax in the knowledge that you will be able to make the most of your trip abroad by catching the best attractions, and that you will have plenty of people to keep you company.